 Computer Science is useful in the workplace.
-Pupils can progress to A Levels in Computing or ICT or a BTEC Level 3 in ICT.
-There are obvious careers, such as system analyst, programming, app inventor, web developer, computer engineer, computer security expert, and network administrator and computer technicians.
+Pupils can progress to A Level in Computer Science.
+There are obvious careers, such as system analyst, programming, app inventor, web developer, computer engineer, computer security expert, network administrator and computer technicians.

 Computer Science is also one of the highly respected academic subjects in the English Baccalaureate (EBacc), which form a good foundation for future academic pathways.